hm-lang/core/proposals/README.md

 The way to accomplish this in hm-lang is to use `First` and `Second` namespaces for each variable.
 If defined in a method, `Me` will be assumed to be namespaced as `First`, so you can use `Second` for the other variable being passed in.
-Using `First` and `Second` allows you to avoid the compiler errors like `@orderIndependent` does.
+Using `First` and `Second` allows you to avoid the compiler errors like `@order_independent` does.
 You can also use `You` as the variable name which in the class body is the same as `Second Me`.

 ```